ibmresilient/resilient-community-apps/fn_google_cloud_dlp/README.md

 The app does support a proxy server.

 ### Python Environment
-Both Python 3.6 and Python 3.9 are supported.
+Python 3.9 is the only officially supported version of Python for this app.
 Additional package dependencies may exist for each of these packages:
 *'resilient_circuits>=45.0.0',
 *'google-cloud-dlp~=3.7.1',